dkubek/mcf-simplex-analyzer/thesis/draft/thesis.md

 ## MCF

 **Definition (Network)**
+Network is the 5-tuple $(V, E, s, t, c)$ where

 [Mares, Hladik]

-- Total unimodularity
+- Total unimodularity (network problems have the property that it is possible to find a integral solution in polynomial time)

-- Effective combinatorial algorithms
+- Effective combinatorial algorithms (FF (with shortest path), Dinic, Preflow Push)

 ## MMCF